facebook/openzl/doc/mkdocs/doc/sddl/introduction.md

 When a format is instant-parse, parsing becomes much faster (often 10x or more), zero-copy techniques become possible, and multiple threads can work independently.
 The `@instant_parse` annotation makes this explicit and enforceable—the compiler will report an error if you accidentally add a scan dependency.
 For the SAO example, instant-parse enables negligible parsing overhead and multi-GB/s compression speeds.

+*For detailed information about all primitive types and their instant-parse characteristics, see the [Language Elements Overview](core-concepts.md#language-elements-overview).*

 ---

 ## A More Complex Example